Project CARS 3 PC Benchmarks and Performance: Keep Your Eyes on the Bottleneck Road

 1080p ultra starts looking a lot closer to what we'd normally expect to see.
 The RX 5700 XT is ahead of the RTX 2060, though minimum fps still suffers.
 The GTX 1660 Super also finally beats the RX 5500 XT.
 There's also nearly a 30% gap between the 2060 and 2080 Ti.
 And other than a bit of stuttering and lower minimum fps on the 1650 Super and RX 5500 XT, everything still plugs along at a comfortable 60 fps or more.

 1440p ultra is the first time the RX 5600 XT comes out ahead of the RTX 2060 — where normally it's about 5% faster for the two specific cards we're using.
 There's also a 50% gap between the 2060 and 2080 Ti, which is more in line with what we expect to see when the GPU becomes the limiting factor.

 This is the problem with running at 1080p on faster GPUs: even with one of the fastest CPUs around, it still can't keep up with the GPU until 1440p.
 Most of the cards are still doing fine as well, but the RX 5500 XT 4GB clearly suffers from a lack of VRAM here.
 It's interesting that the same thing doesn't happen with the 1650 Super, but Nvidia's DX11 drivers tend to be better at memory management in our experience.
 6GB or more VRAM should ensure you don't have memory issues at 1440p ultra in Project CARS 3.

 Finally, 4K ultra still proves playable on all of the graphics cards we've tested so far, provided you're only aiming for 30 fps.
 This isn't a particularly demanding benchmark sequence, however — at least not without turning on super sampling.
 Some of the other tracks will definitely fall well below 60 fps on the RTX 2070 Super and RX 5700 XT, though the RTX 2080 Ti should still handle them okay.
 The cards at the bottom of the chart would fail to break 30 fps as well on some tracks — night time and inclement weather in particular can push performance south by up to 30%.
-But you can recover 30% and then some by running at medium-to-high settings, without degrading the image fidelity much.
+But you can recover 30% and then some by running at medium-to-high settings without degrading the image fidelity much.

 Project CARS 3 CPU Performance